awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_amazon_cognito_app/Readme.md

 ## Update the POM file

 Make sure that your project's pom.xml file looks like the POM file in this Github repository.
+Make sure to use Spring BOOT version 2.6.0.

 ## Create an Amazon Cognito user pool and app client